microsoft/codespace-features/src/external-repository/NOTES.md

 is not defined by the user it will fallback to the browser login.

 ### Interactive authentication only (avoids PAT token)

 The advantage of using a PAT token is the ability to clone the repository during the devContainer creation (onCreateCommand).
-You can avoid to configure any secret by requiring the authentication once the Codespace load it means that the repository will be cloned when the Codespaces UI initielizes completely.
-Following a configuration example for this scenario:
+You can avoid the need to configure a secret by requiring the authentication once the Codespace loads.
+This means the repository will be cloned only after the Codespaces UI initializes completely:

 ```json
 {
 "image": "mcr.microsoft.com/devcontainers/universal:ubuntu",